-Washfield Social Club will close after Tuesday 3rd November 2020, in line with current Covid -19 restrictions.
+Washfield Social Club will reopen on Tuesday 18th May 2021, in line with current Covid -19 restrictions.
 All residents of the village and visitors (who must be signed in) are welcome.

 It was first opened on August 24th 1990 and provides an opportunity for the residents of Washfield and visitors to meet, socialise and, of course, enjoy the fine beers, wine, spirits etc and soft drinks which are available at extremely competitive prices.
 There is also the opportunity to play cards, scrabble and other board games and there is a TV which has proved popular during England football tournaments despite our nation's usual brief participation!